Reconsidering the Best Premium Credit Cards for Travel in 2025

 How I’m Ranking My Premium Cards Now

-2. A card with lounge access and simple travel credits that are easy to use without jumping through hoops- effectively erasing the annual fee.
+• A card with lounge access and simple travel credits that are easy to use without jumping through hoops, effectively erasing the annual fee.

-3. This bank’s premium business or personal card—valuable now, especially with the new earning boosts, but only worth keeping long term if the value outweighs the fee.
+• This bank’s premium business or personal card, valuable with the new earning boosts, but only worth keeping long term if the value outweighs the fee.

-This change doesn’t mean I’m ditching anything right away—but it does mean I’m prioritizing premium cards that give me more options for earning, not fewer.
+As I rethink the best premium credit cards for travel in 2025, I’m looking for options that give me more flexibility and fewer hoops to jump through.
+This change doesn’t mean I’m ditching anything right away, but it does mean I’m prioritizing premium cards that give me more options for earning.

-If you’re reevaluating too, this is my current list of favorite premium cards.
-I’ve ranked them based on how valuable they’ve been long term—especially now that I can’t count on reapplying for the same cards every 48 months.
-These are the cards I’m most likely to keep for the perks, lounge access, and most importantly- for their enhanced earning.
+This is my current list of favorite premium cards.
+I’ve ranked them based on how valuable they’ve been long term, especially now that I can’t count on reapplying for the same cards every 48 months.
+These are the cards I’m most likely to keep for the perks, lounge access, and most importantly—for their enhanced earning.

 Final Thoughts